 - Designate a staff member to monitor for revisions/new recommendations of FDA/CDC vaccination schedules.
 Ensure that new vaccination schedules are incorporated with office procedures and are included on office vaccination forms.

 - Provide accurate information to patients.
 Conduct and document a thorough informed consent discussion; use Vaccine Information Statements prior to vaccine administration.
+Include information on the consequence of diseases contracted as a result of non-vaccination.
+Since parental immunization attitudes vary, be knowledgeable and prepared to address concerns utilizing appropriate communication methods.
+Use this resource from the American Academy of Pediatrics to assist with addressing vaccine-hesitant parents.

 - Check state laws regarding exemptions, and educate patients.
 Be aware that religious and philosophical exemptions vary by state.